JCSDA-internal/eva-docs/doc/eva_user_guide/plotting_backends/EMCPy/batch_plotting.md

       variables: *variables
 ```

-If the dataset was to use radiance data, the user could indicate specific channels and include them in the batch figure section to create plots for all variables and channels selected.
+If the dataset included radiance data, the user could indicate specific channels and include them in the batch figure section to create plots for all variables and channels selected.

 ```
   - batch figure: